microsoft/service-fabric-cli/src/README.rst

 - Fix bug in displaying property help text (#71)
 - Add tests to verify correctness of help text (#71)
 - Add ability to check in unreleased versions of the service fabric SDK to pass Travis CI validation.
+- Remove command to get chaos report since it is being redone in service fabric runtime 6.2

 4.0.0
 -----